dnbt777/ml/FINISHED/LSTM/LSTM.md

 I thought the sequence length and lstm layer size was the same, and that you'd feed $x_t$ into $layer_t$.

 In reality, you feed each $xt$ into each layer.
 I.e., if you only have one layer, you'd feed $x_t$ into it to get the next $h$ and $c$, and then feed that $h$, $c$, and $x_{t+1}$ back into it for the entire length of the sequence.
-Then, you'd take each $h$ generated at each $t$, and use this sequence of hs as the input sequence for the next layer.
+Then, you'd take each $output$ generated at each $t$, and use this sequence of hs as the input sequence for the next layer.

 So the resulting structure looks more like a grid than a line.
+The horizontal axis is the $t$ axis, and the vertical axis is the $layer$ axis.
 This image is actually what made me realize I was implementing the model incorrectly.

 <img src="res/grid.png" style="border: 1px solid white;border-radius: 5px;padding: 10px;" width=800></img>